Horseback Riding in Summer Heat:

 In addition to the material, you'll also want to consider the clothing color.
 Light-colored clothing reflects sunlight, keeping you cooler compared to darker clothing that absorbs heat.
 Keep this in mind when you're shopping for your summer riding tops and pants!

 Design and technology are also major factors in hot-weather riding clothing.
-For example, some brands offer gear with UV-blocking technology that better protects your skin against harmful sun rays.
-Consider clothing with features like vented panels, mesh inserts, and zippered vents to allow for better air circulation.
+Keep an eye out for moisture-wicking and cooling technologies that allow you to more effectively dry off in the summer heat.
+Some apparel even offers UPF/UV protection that better protects your skin against the sun by blocking a certain percentage of harmful UVA and UVB rays.
+Consider clothing with features like vented panels, mesh inserts, and zippered vents to allow air circulation.

 Accessories like wide-brimmed hats and sunglasses can provide additional protection from the sun's harmful rays.
 Overall, choosing the right equestrian apparel and accessories for heat and sun protection can help keep you comfortable and safe while riding or working around horses in high temperatures.

-Riding apparel with UPF is designed with built-in sun protection to help shield you during lessons, trail rides, or time spent around the barn.
-Typically made from lightweight, moisture-wicking fabrics, sun shirts and pants may even work to lower your skin temperature for cooling comfort.
-Another advantage of UPF clothing is having to apply less sunscreen, as UV technology does not wear off, no matter how many horses you ride.
-To see our top picks for the best UPF clothing, check out Best of Summer Shirts and Best of Summer Riding Pants.
+Equestrian clothing with a UPF or UV rating is designed with built-in sun protection to help shield you from a range of UVA and UVB rays during lessons, trail rides, or time spent around the barn.
+Typically made from lightweight, moisture-wicking fabrics, apparel with a UPF/UV rating may even work to lower your skin temperature for cooling comfort.
+Another advantage of UPF/UV clothing is having to apply less sunscreen less often, as the technology is integrated into the apparel itself; you will be better protected no matter how many horses you ride!
+To see our top picks for some of the best UPF/UV apparel and cooling clothing in general, check out our Best Equestrian Sun Shirts and Best Cooling Breeches & Tights.

 Hats can provide shade to your scalp, face, ears, and neck for protection under the sun.
 The style of hat you choose to wear will decide how much protection each area receives.
-Riding ballcaps typically provide shade to your scalp and face but leave the ears and neck exposed to the sun.
-These hats are great to have around the barn or in your car for a quick way to keep the sun off your face, or even hide some helmet hair!
+Ball caps typically provide shade to your scalp and face but leave the ears and neck exposed to the sun.
+These hats are great to have around the barn or in your car for a quick way to keep the sun off your face (or even hide some helmet hair)!

 Straw and lifestyle hats are a popular choice for the summer months and provide more protection than a baseball cap.
 The holes in a straw hat allow air to pass through, while the larger brim offers more coverage from the sun.
 Depending on size, the wider brim can protect the front, back, and sides of the wearer's head.
 Many riders will opt for a gaiter or bandana to protect their lower face from the sun, or to use around their necks for cooling comfort.